 WildCat has its own onboard power source and can keep itself upright.
 It is powered by a 2-stroke, go-cart engine which allows it to run at speeds up to 25.7 km/hr for around 5 minutes.
 To put that into perspective, the fastest man in the world, Usain Bolt, ran his world record 100m race at an average speed of approximately 23.5km/hr.
 While it’s still in the prototype stage, WildCat could be a precursor to robots that could be useful in carrying out search and rescue missions or in transporting supplies over terrain that other vehicles can’t cross.
 As the technology advances, there’s the possibility that these types of robots could be used to provide help and support for senior citizens or to those with physical challenges.

-At TELUS World of Science we don’t have robotic cats running around (yet!), but you can visit our Search Gallery to learn more about cats and other living creatures.
+At Science World we don’t have robotic cats running around (yet!), but you can visit our Search Gallery to learn more about cats and other living creatures.
 If you are interested in robotics you can also check out the Science World Robotics Club where you can build robots using Lego® Mindstorms® and Vex® Robotics.

 The Boston Dynamics YouTube page will show you a video of the WildCat in action.